mostypc123/XediX/CONTRIBUTING.md

  - Automatic labeling based on description content
 - PRs prefixed with ```[WIP]``` will automatically bypass the review process.

+## Adding a README translation
+In the /readme-translations folder, add a new file, e. g. ja-README.md.
+Then add it to the list in the README.

 ## Frequently Asked Questions

 ### Where is the source code?